Anisotropic exciton-polaritons reveal non-Hermitian topology in van der Waals materials

 The polariton dispersion for the TE and TM modes can be obtained considering the planar confinement of the cavity mode from the usual relationship of phase velocity and angular frequency \cite{haugQuantumTheoryOptical2009,kavokinMicrocavities2017}:

 Here $L_{TE(TM)}$ is the corresponding cavity length for TE (TM) mode.
+We set the integer factor m=1 in this case since we use a $\lambda/2$ microcavity in this work, with the thickness of the microcavity SiO\textsubscript{2} layer chosen so that there is only one cavity mode.
 From Eq.
 1(a,b) and Eq.
 2, we obtain three polariton branches each in for case of TE and TM polarizations, as a function of sample orientation $\alpha$ and in-plane momentum $k_{\parallel}$ (note that the TM eigenmodes also have an incident angle $\phi$\ dependence).
 To visualize the polariton bands in the in-plane momentum parameter space, we perform a co-ordinate transformation from $k_{\parallel}-\alpha$ space to $k_x-k_y$ space using the relations $k_x= k_{\parallel}\cos\left(\alpha\right),k_y=k_{\parallel}\sin(\alpha)$.
 The dispersion of the upper and middle polariton branches (UPB and MPB) for the TE and TM cases, obtained by fitting the theoretical model with experimental results, are shown in Fig 1(c,d).
 Two pairs of EPs where the two branches coalesce are revealed in the 2D-momentum parameter space for both TE and TM polarizations.
 Each EP pair is joined by an equi-energy contour known as bulk Fermi arc where the polariton modes are degenerate \cite{bergholtzExceptionalTopologyNonHermitian2021}.
 In this system, the orientation-dependent light matter coupling between the X\textsubscript{2} exciton and the TE and TM cavity modes, as governed by the anisotropic permittivity model given as Eq.
 1(a,b), leads to the formation of EPs in the polariton band structure when the system transitions from the strong to weak coupling regimes and vice-versa.